Cold Season Paddlers: Tips And Advice

 When the ebb meets a strong north wind, the river becomes a field of white-capped waves.
 SURF’S UP!
 Skilled paddlers can have a great time surfing up-current with the wind, then get a fast ride back.
 SUPers: Here’s a beginner’s video on downwind SUP surfing and a tutorial from Chase Kosterlitz.

 Be prepared to be stranded from your paddle, boat, or both with no rescuers nearby.
-If you are not ready to buy your own gear, borrow MKC’s PFDs, Farmer Johns, splash jackets, and booties, but still bring your own insulated top, thick wool socks, neoprene gloves, and hat.
+If you are not ready to buy your own gear for the Autumn season, borrow MKC’s PFDs, Farmer Johns/Janes, splash jackets, and booties, but still bring your own insulated top, thick wool socks, neoprene gloves, and a hat.

 Proper cold water layering is essential.
-Choose high visibility colors and never wear cotton!
-Start by knowing your outer layer.
-Kokatat’s drysuits are the gold standard for cold water kayakers.
+Wear high visibility colors and never cotton!
+Start by choosing your outer layer.
+From December to May, Kokatat’s drysuits are the gold standard for cold water kayakers.
 SUPers need suits with more range of motion, like StarBoard’s AllStar drysuit or Ocean Rodeo’s Heat drysuit.
-You must wear insulating top and bottom layers underneath any drysuit to be warm.
+Paddlers must wear insulating top and bottom layers under any drysuit to be warm.

-Wetsuits are a more affordable alternative.
+Wetsuits are a more affordable alternative for use in the Autumn season.
 A 3mm Farmer John/Jane wetsuit plus a long-sleeve insulating top and splash jacket is a more comfortable versatile combination than a full-sleeved wetsuit.
 Always wear a full-torso PFD.

 For a short paddle, bring a quart of water and easy-to-open energy bars.
 Be mindful of over hydrating – jumping out to pee is not an option.
 Much can be said for a good “relief” zipper on your drysuit.